 Users can’t know for certain who (besides those involved in the conversation) has access to the contents of their call or messages.
 For example, the whistleblower, Edward Snowden, revealed that the US-based secret service, NSA, can obtain direct access to any Skype conversation via Microsoft.

-It’s possible to set up video conferences with up to 25 participants.|
+It’s possible to set up video conferences with up to 50 participants.

 The best alternatives to Skype: 13 free programs for video calls

 When it comes to data protection, many video chat applications are just as controversial as Skype.
 However, there is also a number of providers who are increasingly focused on improving their privacy measures.
 While some services have decided to specialize in data protection, others have come under fire by critics and increased public pressure, forcing them to create more user-friendly privacy policies and implement better encryption technologies.

 Outside of the highly divisive data protection debate, however, there are many good Skype alternatives, which pride themselves on their useful and creative functions.
 Read on to discover the strengths and weaknesses of 13 different video call applications, all of which can be used for free.